porkenvince/EDM-Portfolio/Midterm Task 2/README.md

 # [Midterm Lab Task 2](https://github.com/user-attachments/files/19111495/Midterm.Lab.Task.2.xlsx)
-This portfolio demonstrates the process of data cleaning and preparation using Power Query.
-The dataset consists of multiple related tables, where cleaning techniques are applied to improve data quality and consistency before analysis.
+This portfolio shows how to use Power Query for data preparation and cleansing.
+The dataset is made up of several connected tables, and before analysis, cleaning methods are used to enhance the consistency and quality of the data.

 ## Step-by-Step Process
 ### Step 1: Download and Load Data